aaronli04/object-permanence/README.md

 # Object Permanence

-This repo includes:

-- a YOLOv8 video detection pipeline that samples frames, runs inference, and saves JSON results
-- a Phase 1 post-processing activation enrichment pipeline that re-runs YOLOv8 with forward hooks and attaches backbone activation vectors to each detection
+YOLOv8-based video detection and Phase 1 activation enrichment for object permanence reasoning.

+The repository is structured around a simple principle: keep raw detector output stable, then layer richer reasoning features on top of it as a separate post-processing step.
+This keeps the system easy to debug, easy to rerun, and suitable for later phases that need reproducible intermediate artifacts.

-## Quickstart
+## Setup

-1. Create and activate a virtual environment (recommended default):

 ```bash
 python3 -m venv .venv